Northern Ireland is an ‘inhospitable place’ for journalists

 Séamus Dooley, Irish secretary of the National Union of Journalists, said it was “profoundly tragic” that Ms McKee (29) - “who in many ways represented the future of journalism in Northern Ireland” - had been shot dead, “by those who offer no future”.

-Ms McKee, also an activist for LGBT rights and socio-economic equality in the post Good Friday Agreement era, was killed by dissident republican gunfire during riots she was observing in the Creggan area of Derry last month.
+Ms McKee, also an activist for LGBT rights and socio-economic equality in the post-Belfast Agreement era, was killed by dissident republican gunfire during riots she was observing in the Creggan area of Derry last month.

 “Lyra had a vision of an alternative Ulster based on equality, justice and social solidarity.
 She was fearless, as the women of Derry are fearless, and they will not be intimidated by sinister threats daubed on signposts in the dark of night,” said Mr Dooley.